quii/learn-go-with-tests/README.md

 ### Meta / Discussion

-* [Why](why.md) - Watch a video, or read about why unit testing and TDD is important
+* [Why unit tests and how to make them work for you](why.md) - Watch a video, or read about why unit testing and TDD is important
 * [Anti-patterns](anti-patterns.md) - A short chapter on TDD and unit testing anti-patterns

 ## Contributing